Individual Representation in Approval-Based Committee Voting: Introduction

 In this paper, we systematically study \textit{individual representation (IR)}.
 Notwithstanding the observation that IR demands cannot always be met, we clarify how IR relates to existing axioms and we show that a large range of common approval-based committee voting rules can fail to provide IR even in cases where IR is achievable.
 We observe that even committees \textit{approximating} IR may fail to exist.
 Moreover, we answer a question by \citet{ABC+16a} by showing that it is computationally intractable to decide whether a given instance admits a committee providing semi-strong JR or individual representation.
 We then turn our attention to \textit{restricted domains} of preferences \citep{ElLa15a,yang2019tree} and demonstrate that positive results can be obtained.
 Doing so, we uncover a striking difference between the \textit{candidate interval} and \textit{voter interval} domains: whereas the former restriction does not admit any non-trivial approximation of IR, we devise an efficient algorithm for selecting committees approximating IR for the latter.
-This is surprising insofar as these two domain restrictions often exhibit similar behavior \citep{core-struct-2021,terzopoulou2021restricted}.
-Finally, we experimentally study how often IR is achievable for a wide variety of generated preference data, and how often established voting rules select IR outcomes.
+This is surprising insofar as these two domain restrictions often exhibit similar behavior \citep{PiSk22a,terzopoulou2021restricted}.\footnote{A notable exception is the work by \citet{Pete18b}, who derives polynomial-time algorithms for the candidate interval domain, but not for the voter interval domain.} Finally, we experimentally study how often IR is achievable for a wide variety of generated preference data, and how often established voting rules select IR outcomes.